hakuhodo-technologies/scope-rl/recgym/README.md

 <summary>List of environmental configurations: (click to expand)</summary>

 - `step_per_episode`: Number of timesteps in an episode.
-- `state_dim`: Dimension of the state.
+- `n_items`: Number of items used in the recommender system.
-- `action_type`: Action type of the RL agent.
+- `n_users`: Number of users used in the recommender system.
-- `n_actions`: Number of actions in the discrete action case.
+- `item_feature_dim`: Dimension of the item feature vectors.
-- `action_dim`: Dimension of the action (context).
+- `user_feature_dim`: Dimension of the user feature vectors.
+- `item_feature_vector`: Feature vectors that characterize each item.
-- `action_context`: Feature vectors that characterizes each action.
-Applicable only when action_type is "discrete".
+- `user_feature_vector`: Feature vectors that characterize each user.
 - `reward_type`: Reward type.
 - `reward_std`: Noise level of the reward.
 Applicable only when reward_type is "continuous".
 - `obs_std`: Noise level of the state observation.
-- `StateTransitionFunction`: State transition function.
-- `RewardFunction`: Mean reward function.
+- `UserModel`: User model that defines the user prefecture dynamics and reward function.
-- `random_state` : Random state.
+- `random_state`: Random state.

 </details>